 Todd McCullough (TMAC) is the founder of TMAC FITNESS and located in Santa Monica, Ca. TMAC FITNESS’s mission is to assist in creating a culture that is conscious of the body and the world in which we live.
 For more workouts from Todd, please check out his video course, 20 Minutes To Strong, Healthy & Fit: A 7-Day Personal Training Program.
 And for even more info on all things fitness, check out our awesome video courses.

-Here are some natural foods that will prep you for your workouts and help you recover afterwards.
+Here are some natural foods that will prep you for your workouts and help you recover afterward.

 1. Handful of Raw Almonds and Blueberries